 WHO WE ARE

-Ipswich Central was formed in 2007 and in 2017 businesses voted with a firm yes for Ipswich Central to continue to act on their behalf.
-In fact, the BID company received the highest aggregate first ballot results in the UK which gave the BID company an absolute mandate to continue on their behalf.
+In 2017, businesses voted with a firm yes for Ipswich Central to continue to act on their behalf until 2022.
+In fact, the BID company received the highest aggregate first ballot results in the UK.
 The result was announced by Ipswich Borough Council, who independently collated and verified the returned ballot papers.
-The turnout was high at 64%, [with 95% in favour by number and 95% in favour by rateable value]
+The turnout was high at 64%, [with 95% in favour by number and 95% in favour by rateable value].

 A PROFILE ON BIDS

-The first BID in the UK was formed in January 2005.
+The first UK BID was formed in January 2005.
 Since then, over 240 BIDs have been established, including London, Newcastle, Swansea, Nottingham, Brighton, Liverpool and Edinburgh.
-Locally both Great Yarmouth, Bury St Edmunds, Norwich, Cambridge and Lowestoft have benefited from BIDs.
+Locally, Great Yarmouth, Bury St Edmunds, Norwich, Cambridge and Lowestoft have benefited from BIDs.
 Ipswich Central is an exemplar model held in high regard, both locally and nationally.

-For more info on BIDs in the UK visit
+For more info on BIDs in the UK, visit www.britishbids.info

-For more information on BID support and advice for BID development and renewal visit, Central Management Solutions, a specialist management company for urban centres and particularly for Business Improvement Districts (BIDs).
+For more information on BID support and advice for BID development and renewal, visit Central Management Solutions.

 - In the UK, the majority of BIDs exist in town centres, however they are also in industrial, commercial and mixed-use locations.

 - The BID mechanism allows for a large degree of flexibility and, as a result, BIDs vary greatly in ‘shape’ and size.